saltstack/salt/POLICY.rst

    will be closed.

-   - When an old release of Salt is marked out of support, all issues opened against the the now defunct release will be closed.
+   - When an old release of Salt is marked out of support, all issues opened against the now defunct release will be closed.
    - If the issue is still present in the current release of Salt, submit a new issue.
 Do not re-open the old issue after it has been closed.
    - When opening a new issue that was a bug in a previous release of Salt, you